Lovegiver/ReactivePipeline/src/README.md.md

 Many objects we'll talk about are wrappers.
 It is important to understand how they interact with each others.

+Operation is the corner stone of our model.
+It is a Functional Interface.
+Opera

 ### The Pipeline